 - # Entries to Display - This setting imposes a limit on the number of citations to be displayed.
-Your search will find only as many citations as you indicate, regardless of how many matching records actually exist in the database.
-50 is the default.
+Your search will find no more than this number of citations, even if there are more matching records in the database.
 Choose All to remove this limitation.

 - Sort by - This setting determines the order in which your search results are listed.

 - Date, First Author - Citations will be ordered primarily by year of publication, with the most recent year at the top of the list.
 Publications with the same year will be ordered by the last name of the first author credited.

 - First Author - Citations will be listed in alphabetical order according to the last name of the first author credited.